 High-quality video conferencing

-Video conferencing helps strengthen remote teams by allowing coworkers to communicate face-to-face, similar to in-person interactions.
+Video conferencing helps strengthen remote teams and build team camaraderie by allowing coworkers to communicate face-to-face, similar to in-person interactions.
 Unlike chat-based communication or audio-only calls, video conferencing makes it easy to read facial expressions, body language and other nonverbal cues that are essential to effective communication.
 In fact, studies show up to 93% of communication is nonverbal.

 Team messaging tools